Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Boiled Green Beans Recipe with Butter Glaze

-Bring a large pot of water to a boil and season heavy with salt.
-Note, it should taste like the ocean.
+- Bring a large pot of water to a boil and season heavily with salt.
+It should taste like the ocean.

-Next, add in the trimmed green beans and boil for 4 to 6 minutes or until al dente or slightly crunchy.
+- Next, add the trimmed green beans and boil for 4 to 6 minutes until al dente or slightly crunchy.

-Immediately remove them form the pot and strain them.
-Set aside.
+- Immediately remove them from the pot and strain them.
+Set them aside.

-In a large saute pan over low heat add in the butter and coat the bottom of the pan.
+- In a large saute pan over low heat, add in the butter and coat the bottom of the pan by constantly swirling it in a circular motion.
 Be sure the pan is not too hot, you simply want to melt the butter not cook it.

-Add the green beans to the butter, season with salt and pepper and fold the green beans into the butter until coated on all sides.
+- Add the green beans to the butter, season with salt and pepper, and fold the green beans into the butter until they are coated on all sides.
 Serve